Himani Shah: Biography

 Saptahik, the weekly Nepali magazine named the former Crown Princess as the most attractive woman of 2018.
 She had come in 2nd in 2017 and always featured in the list.

+On 30 November 2023, former Crown Princess Himani was awarded the Gusi Peace Prize International Awards 2023 in Manila, Philippines for her philanthropic contributions through Himani Trust.

 Social works

 Established on September 28, 2010, the Himani Trust was founded by the former Crown Princess as a non-profit and apolitical non-governmental organization to work on national services.
 It works towards uplifting the quality of life in important sectors such as sustainable livelihood, children, education, health, senior citizens, environment and natural disasters.

-In during 2015, the former Crown Princess observed and collected information about the earthquake resistant building built by Japan International Cooperation Agency (JICA) to help rebuild earthquake resistant buildings in earthquake hit Gorkha.
+In 2015, the former Crown Princess observed and collected information about the earthquake resistant building built by Japan International Cooperation Agency (JICA) to help rebuild earthquake resistant buildings in earthquake hit Gorkha.

 As the Chairman of Himani Trust, the former Crown Princess stressed the need to correct the draft of the constitution as per the wishes of people.
 Addressing a press conference in 2015, Shah said “I am expressing my opinion as a common Nepali citizen.
 The voice of the people must be incorporated in the constitution.
 Her remarks came after the government's failure to respond to the victims of the 2015 earthquake while the Himani Trust was actively involved in 22 different places with relief materials and construction of temporary shelters.

 On December 9, 2016, the former royal attended a function organised to lay the foundation stone for the school building of Bhawani Secondary School, in Palungtar of Gorkha district.
 The Shah-led Himani Trust and the Buddhist Association of Japan funded the construction.